openshift/cluster-dns-operator/README.md

-# DNS Operator
+# The DNS Operator

-DNS Operator deploys and manages [CoreDNS](https://coredns.io) to provide a name resolution service to pods that enables [DNS-based Kubernetes Service discovery](https://kubernetes.io/docs/concepts/services-networking/service/#dns) in [OpenShift](https://openshift.io).
+The DNS Operator deploys and manages [CoreDNS](https://coredns.io) to provide a name resolution service to pods that enables [DNS-based Kubernetes Service discovery](https://kubernetes.io/docs/concepts/services-networking/service/#dns) in [OpenShift](https://openshift.io).

 The operator tries to be useful out of the box by creating a working default deployment based on the cluster's configuration.